bourbonOS/cherry/README.md

-# cherry
+# os-tools
-The OS tool for managing bourbonOS
+Repository for tooling that comes with bourbonOS.

+COPR package for these tools is built in bourbonOS/cherries.